skrey/yellow-extensions/source/help/en/how-to-make-a-small-wiki.md

 ## First steps

-[Follow the installation instructions](how-to-get-started) and select `Wiki`.
-If you want to add the wiki later, [install the wiki extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/wiki).
+[Follow the installation instructions](how-to-get-started), select `Small wiki` and click `Install`.
+Your wiki is immediately available.
 The installation comes with three pages, 'Home', 'Wiki' and 'About'.
 This is just an example to get you started.
 Change everything as you like.
-You can edit your wiki in a web browser or text editor.
-There's no admin panel, no database, nothing that gets in your way.
+You can edit wiki pages in a web browser or text editor.
+Do what fits best into your workflow.

 ## Edit wiki pages